Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A team of On-call engineers frequently needs to connect to Amazon EC2 Instances In a private subnet to troubleshoot and run commands.
 The Instances use either the latest AWS-provided Windows Amazon Machine Images (AMIs) or Amazon Linux AMIs.
 The team has an existing IAM role for authorization.
 A SysOps administrator must provide the team with access to the Instances by granting IAM permissions to this

-- [x] Add a statement to the IAM role policy to allow the ssm:StartSession action on the instances.
+- [x] Add a statement to the IAM role policy to allow the `ssm:StartSession` action on the instances.
 Instruct the team to use AWS Systems Manager Session Manager to connect to the Instances by using the assumed IAM role.
 - [ ] Associate an Elastic IP address and a security group with each instance.
 Add the engineers' IP addresses to the security group inbound rules.
-Add a statement to the IAM role policy to allow the ec2:AuthoflzeSecurityGroupIngress action so that the team can connect to the Instances.
+Add a statement to the IAM role policy to allow the `ec2:AuthoflzeSecurityGroupIngress` action so that the team can connect to the Instances.
 - [ ] Create a bastion host with an EC2 Instance, and associate the bastion host with the VPC.
-Add a statement to the IAM role policy to allow the ec2:CreateVpnConnection action on the bastion host.
+Add a statement to the IAM role policy to allow the e`c2:CreateVpnConnection` action on the bastion host.
 Instruct the team to use the bastion host endpoint to connect to the instances.
 - [ ] Create an internet-facing Network Load Balancer.
 Use two listeners.
 Forward port 22 to a target group of Linux instances.
 Forward port 3389 to a target group of Windows Instances.
-Add a statement to the IAM role policy to allow the ec2:CreateRoute action so that the team can connect to the Instances.
+Add a statement to the IAM role policy to allow the `ec2:CreateRoute` action so that the team can connect to the Instances.

 ### A company has an AWS CloudFormation template that creates an Amazon S3 bucket.
 A user authenticates to the corporate AWS account with their Active Directory credentials and attempts to deploy the CloudFormation template.
 However, the stack creation fails.
 Which factors could cause this failure?
 (Select TWO.)

-- [x] The user's IAM policy does not allow the cloudformation:CreateStack action.
+- [x] The user's IAM policy does not allow the `cloudformation:CreateStack` action.
-- [ ] The user's IAM policy does not allow the cloudformation:CreateStackSet action.
+- [ ] The user's IAM policy does not allow the `cloudformation:CreateStackSet` action.
-- [x] The user's IAM policy does not allow the s3:CreateBucket action.
+- [x] The user's IAM policy does not allow the `s3:CreateBucket` action.
-- [ ] The user's IAM policy explicitly denies the s3:ListBucket action.
+- [ ] The user's IAM policy explicitly denies the `s3:ListBucket` action.
-- [ ] The user's IAM policy explicitly denies the s3:PutObject action.
+- [ ] The user's IAM policy explicitly denies the `s3:PutObject` action.

 ### A company has a new requirement stating that all resources In AWS must be tagged according to a set policy.
 Which AWS service should be used to enforce and continually Identify all resources that are not in compliance with the policy?